timothyb0912/presentations/visuals/checking-meets-dissertation/2021-08-31_checking-meets-dissertation-outline.md

 <!-- The reality is that there has not been any known follow-ups on my causal
 inference work yet.
 There is some in progress work by my colleagues and I at UC Berkeley.
-However, this is the most recent and most difficult set of problems I considered in my dissertation, and it's not surprising that few attacks have been launched on it.-->
+However, this is the most recent and most difficult set of problems I considered in my dissertation, and I'm not surprising that few successful applications and follow-ups have been completed so far.-->

 ---